TypeFox/typir/README.md

 Typir does intentionally _not_ include ...

-- Rule engines and constraint solving, since type inference is calculate in a recursive manner and does not use unification/substitution
+- Rule engines and constraint solving, since type inference is calculated in a recursive manner and does not use unification/substitution
 - Formal proofs
 - External DSLs for formalizing types
 - Support for dynamic type systems, which do typing during the execution of the DSL.